DJ Dahi

-Dacoury Dahi Natche (born March 10, 1983), known professionally as DJ Dahi or simply Dahi, is an American record producer, songwriter, disc jockey and singer from Inglewood, California.
+Dacoury Dahi Natche (born March 10, 1983), known professionally as Dahi (formerly DJ Dahi), is an American record producer, songwriter, disc jockey and singer from Inglewood, California.
 Working primarily in hip hop and R&B music, he has been credited on commercially successful singles including "Money Trees" by Kendrick Lamar, "Worst Behavior" by Drake, and "I Don't Fuck with You" by Big Sean—the latter rose to number 11 on the Billboard Hot 100.
 He made his vocal debut on Lamar's 2018 single "Loyalty", which he also produced.

 Dahi won the Grammy Award for Best Rap Song in 2020 for his work on "A Lot" by 21 Savage.
 He has also been nominated for four Grammy Awards in the Album of the Year and Best Rap Album categories, and once for Producer of the Year, Non-Classical.
-Aside from his solo production career, Natche is also a member of production team D.R.U.G.$.
+Aside from his solo production career, Natche is also a member of the production team D.R.U.G.$., along with Ty Dolla Sign, among others.

 Musical career

 Dahi learned disc jockeying while he was attending the University of California, Santa Cruz, where he majored in Film and American studies.
 After returning to Los Angeles in 2007, he started collaborating with local rappers such as Pac Div, TiRon, and Fashawn.
 Dahi also collaborated with Dom Kennedy and ScHoolboy Q before he achieved his first commercial success in 2012 with "Money Trees" from Kendrick Lamar's platinum album Good Kid, M.A.A.D City.
-The album received several nominations including one for Grammy Album of the Year and Rap Album of the Year in 2014, while "Money Trees" was named by Complex as the ninth best instrumental of the previous five years.
+The album received several nominations including one for Album of the Year and Best Rap Album at the 56th Annual Grammy Awards, while "Money Trees" was named by Complex as the ninth best instrumental of the previous five years.